-Our qualitative foreign currency risk disclosures have not materially changed during the six months ended June 30, 2011.
-Please refer to the 2010 Form 10-K. As of June 30, 2011, we had a current derivative asset for foreign currency hedges of \$0.1 million included in other current assets on the Condensed Consolidated Balance Sheet.
-As of June 30, 2011, we had entered into 42 Canadian currency forward contracts with a notional amount of \$14.1 million (\$13.7 million Canadian).
+Our qualitative foreign currency risk disclosures have not materially changed during the six months ended June 30, 2012.
+See the 2011 Form 10-K. As of June 30, 2012, we had a current derivative asset for foreign currency hedges of less than \$0.1 million included in other current liabilities on the Condensed Consolidated Balance Sheet.
+As of June 30, 2012, we had entered into 29 Canadian currency forward contracts with a notional amount of \$9.4 million (\$9.6 million Canadian).